djhshih/quick-bash/README.md

 that it delegates to specialized Linux programs.

 Indeed, Bash excels in work flow management.
-While Bash is a poor choice for writing complicated, error-proof, performance-critical applications, it is a widely used language for managing programs in the Linux environment.
+While Bash is a poor choice for writing fault-tolerant, memory-intensive, performance-critical applications, it is a widely used language for managing programs in the Linux environment.
 With this guide, you will learn to write simple and comprehensible Bash scripts, allowing you to achieve the full potential of Linux.